ome/omero-guide-matlab/docs/matlab.rst

 Analyze OMERO data using MATLAB
 ===============================

-Matlab is a powerful programming platform.
-We show here you can analyze data stored in OMERO using Matlab.
+MATLAB is a powerful programming platform.
+We show here you can analyze data stored in OMERO using MATLAB.

 We will use  \ https://docs.openmicroscopy.org/latest/omero/developers/Matlab.html\  as a reference.